alannunes90/react-Leitura-Nanodegree/README.md

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Project Requirements:

+The design requirements were made by Udacity for the nanodegree program.
+See the <a href="https://review.udacity.com/#!/rubrics/1081/view">requirements here</a>.